metrorailings/OwlBlog/content/posts/week-9-insights-1.md

 ## Broncos @ Cowboys

 Dallas had two fourth downs they just couldn't convert kill their first two drives.
 Both drives were promising.

+Randy Gregory is so damn aggressive with his pass rush that it compromises the run defense sometimes.
+In fact, Dallas defensive front in general can be really aggressive at times.
+Their urge to shoot through gaps can really be a liability against solid rushing teams.
+Though they managed to handle the Vikings well last week.

+Trayvon Diggs is just horrible in coverage.
+Fantastic at generating turnovers, but horrible in coverage duty otherwise.

+It's clear Dallas offense isn't firing on all cylinders.
+Probably of combination of lingering injuries and the hangover that comes from an emotional win last week.

+Micah Parsons clearly the Cowboys best pass rusher.